xfated/BBM-ekaWay_SCDFXIBM/detailed_desc.md

 &nbsp;
 ## Situational Analysis
 For our solution, we have a specific audience in mind.
 Drivers.
 That being said, there is a very limited number of available mediums to send a message due to the dangers of distraction while driving.
 * Sound?
-They are in an enclosed area, possible with a radio blasting in the back ground.
+They are in an enclosed area, possibly with a radio blasting in the back ground.
 Inefficient and won't be heard until its too late.
 * Digital?
 They're not supposed to check their phones.
 ## [Solution?](solution/description.md)
 The only way through which drivers know to communicate.
 Visual cues.